anfe67/EUROBIS-QC/DEV_NOTES.md

 - Multiprocessing for mssql: Not safe, noticed hang on call to pyxylookup (not the first time).
 Should make it depending on a response time (10 secs) if it does not return, then detect if it is hanging, it yes kill and relaunch.
-  (TODO) - Notice, this is a speculation!
+  (DONE) - Notice, this is a speculation!
 ```
 Pool 0 started
 Pool 0 completed in 196.1453251838684